Top tips – planning

 Planning for transition

-All young people with additional support needs have a legal right to transition planning, but how it happens is down to local services and organisations.
+All young people with additional support needs have a right to get help with transition planning, but how it happens is down to local services and organisations.
 So transition plans may look different and have different names depending on where you live.

 Things to think about